How & Why to Teach English in Japan in 2026

 Cost of living

-The cost of living in Japan is high for housing and utility bills.
-Both combined, they range from JPY 85000 to JPY 120000 per month.
+The cost of living in Japan is high, as are housing and utility bills.
+Combined, they range from JPY 85000 to JPY 120000 per month.

 The location also affects the rates.
 For example, bigger cities are more expensive than smaller ones.
-Also, Japanese legal procedures for housing can be a hassle.
+Additionally, Japanese housing procedures can be cumbersome.

 Most schools help by acting as guarantors for apartments, paying the rent deposit, and providing furniture.

 The travel system is very well established in Japan to offset these costs.
-Also, the extensive connected public transport ensures a minimum transportation cost.
+Also, the extensive public transport network ensures low transportation costs.

-Also, while Japan sees many high-end restaurants and stores, viable and cheap options are not an uncommon sight.
-Also, many convenience stores and local eateries are available for healthy and affordable food options.
+While Japan has many high-end restaurants and stores, affordable options are not uncommon.
+Many convenience stores and local eateries offer healthy and affordable food options.

-Japanese are very polite and welcoming.
-Thus, teaching them would be easy, as they are respectful and curious to learn.
+Japanese people are very polite and welcoming.
+Thus, teaching them would be straightforward, as they are respectful and eager to learn.

-The work culture and environment are very formal and place a lot of priority on etiquette and respect.
-Thus, social customs are significant in Japan.
+Japan’s work culture and environment are highly formal, with etiquette and respect prioritized.
+Thus, social customs are significant.

-Reading up and adapting to them as soon as possible would help land a job and maintain a good impression at the workplace.
+Reading up on and adapting to them as soon as possible would help secure a job and maintain a good impression at work.

 Cities to consider

-Major cities have a lot of opportunities to offer.
+Major cities offer many opportunities.
 They can inspire growth and ambition through their dedicated and productive work culture.

 Tokyo, Okinawa, Fukuoka, Sapporo, and Osaka are some of the best cities to consider.
 These are major cities and have robust economies.

-While Tokyo has the most openings for foreigners looking for a job.
-But, it is densely populated and the most expensive city in Japan, with businesses and the economy bustling.
+Tokyo has the most job openings for foreigners.
+However, it is densely populated and the most expensive city in Japan, with bustling businesses and an economy.

 ESL jobs in Japan

-Okinawa has lower opportunities compared to Tokyo.
-Still, it has a lot of openings for aspiring ALTs.
-Osaka has a warmer vibe than the other cities.
-Also, it has almost as much potential as Tokyo in terms of jobs.
+Okinawa has fewer opportunities than Tokyo, but many openings for aspiring ALTs.
+Osaka has a warmer vibe than the other cities and almost as much job potential as Tokyo.

 It also has a good number of foreign settlers.
-Sapporo is the most preferred way of living and feeling at home among the foreign communities.
+Sapporo is the preferred place to live and feel at home among foreign communities.
 It is a splendid opportunity.

 Fukuoka is like Sapporo and is also a typical pick among foreigners in Japan.